Fun times in Nebraska and returning home

 Abby still loves me!

 While I was there, it was easier for her to go for walks with Mackenzie.
-She is a good dog, but she doe does get excited when she sees other dogs, and at 140 pounds, it is challenging to keep her under control.
+She is a good dog, but she does get excited when she sees other dogs, and at 140 pounds, it is challenging to keep her under control.

 Abby loves playing “catch,” but not in the typical way most dogs do because she doesn’t fetch.
 She wants a ball in her mouth and one to chase.
 To play, kick the ball for her to pursue.
-She will run to it, but won’t pick it up, because you need to run to it so you can kick it again for her to chase.
+She will run to it but won’t pick it up because you need to run to it so you can kick it again for her to chase.
 This event repeats until she lays down for a rest.

 Food places in the area we all liked

 Visiting a fifteen-month-old can be fun; it does limit some activists.
-She is not big on the bars nor coffee shops, but she does have snacks and nap time, and that is cool.
+She is not big on the bars nor coffee shops, but she does have snacks and nap time, which is cool.
 We did find some activities that we all enjoyed.
 While we did go to a few other places, I only included the unique ones to us.